DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

 |7|    |7|    |7|    |7|    |7|    |7|    |7|    |7|    |7|
 ```
  - `LFU` = keeps track how many times objects have been accessed (has a counter) and replaces the **least frequently used** objects (lowest counters); \
-   problem: object with big counter value very hard to replace, although it has not been accessed for a long time
+   problem: object with big counter value very hard to replace, although it has not been accessed for a long time; \
+   disadvantage: not suitable for use in modern database caching
 ```
 7add   0add   1add   2add   0read  3add   4add   2read  5add
 | |    | |    | |    |2|    |2|    |2|    |2|    [2]    |2|